igncp/leaves/Sources.md

 - Think Stats - Allen B. Downey

-The project logo is a free licensed image of: [boatoom](https://dribbble.com/buatoom)
+The project's logo is a free licensed image of: [boatoom](https://dribbble.com/buatoom)